 - ADUs cannot be banned outright or buried under rules that make them infeasible.

 Cities have been updating their codes to comply, so the exact local standards in Vancouver continue to evolve.
 Always confirm current requirements with the City of Vancouver's Community Development department (or Clark County for unincorporated parcels) before you design or budget.
+Because the statute sets a floor rather than a ceiling, some local provisions may end up more generous than the state minimums — and a few will be challenged or refined over time — so treat the bullets above as the baseline, not the final word.

 Local Rules and Size Limits to Expect